1978 Comorian coup d'état

 The 1978 Comorian coup d'état resulted in the successful overthrow of the 3rd President of the Comoros, Ali Soilih M'Tshashiwa, on May 13, 1978.
 Led by French mercenary Bob Denard and Comorian politician Said Attoumani, the coup was financed by former president Ahmed Abdallah and former vice president Mohamed Ahmed.
 Following the successful coup attempt, Ahmed Abdallah and Mohamed Ahmed installed themselves as joint presidents.
 Soon after however, Ahmed Abdallah was named as the sole executive.
+Soilih was then captured, tortured and killed while trying to escape.

 Background

 Installed as a populist leader following the ousting of founding president Ahmed Abdallah, Ali Soilih soon alienated the predominantly Muslim population of the country with his radical policies which limited individual freedoms, discouraged religion, and promoted a revolutionary culture.
 Restrictions under his regime included bans on religious practices and traditional ceremonies, aiming to establish a secular state in line with Maoist principles.
 As a symbolic gesture of breaking away from the past, President Soilih ordered the destruction of government archives.

 President Soilih's policies, combined with the withdrawal of French aid and its civil servants from the country, exacerbated an already dire economic situation characterized by high unemployment and declining living standards.